 In addition, the BLS pointed out that some employers also encourage professional certification through the American Board of Industrial Hygiene and/or the Board of Certified Safety Professionals.

-Those interested in the occupational health and safety specialist role can begin on their career path by enrolling in an online Master of Public Health like that offered by Regis College.
+Those interested in the occupational health and safety specialist role can begin on their career path by enrolling in an online MPH no GRE like that offered by Regis College.
 This program can teach students skills and provide them with experience in occupational health and safety, preparing them for employment.

 To find out more, check out our website and connect with one of our enrollment advisors today.